Fast modeling of regenerative amplifier free-electron lasers: Approach to fast cavity modeling

 \subsection{The FEL as a quadratic optical fiber}

+In order to make use of the formalism from the previous section, we must find a way to write the effective refractive index components of a high gain FEL.
 To describe the FEL interaction in the linear amplification regime with all relevant three-dimensional effects, we will borrow the formalism developed by Baxevanis \textit{et al} \cite{baxevanis2017}.
 As such, we consider here a planar undulator without any taper.
 Those authors showed that the FEL field development before saturation could be written concisely in the form of a single integro-differential equation

 where $x$ and $y$ are the coordinates transverse to the undulator axis, and distance along the undulator is denoted by $z$.
 Furthermore, $p_x$ and $p_y$ describe the transverse propagation angles of a particle in $x$ and $y$.
 The variable $x_+=x\cos(k_\beta(\zeta-z))+(p_x/k_\beta)\sin(k_\beta(\zeta-z))$ with a similar expression in y. $k_\beta$ is the wavenumber associated with the beam betatron oscillations which we assume to be matched to an external smooth focusing lattice such that the beam divergence $\sigma_{x'}=k_\beta\sigma_x$, and the beam size and divergence are symmetric between the two planes and constant along the undulator.
 Additionally, the integral kernel $K_1$ has the form \begin{widetext}